 7. See the Northern Lights.

 The most spectacular light show in the world is visible in the Voyageur night sky.
-You’ll see how the northern lights glimmer on the horizon right before your eyes at any time of the day if you get lucky.
-That said, you don’t have to go to Norway, Iceland, or even Alaska to witness northern lights in all their glory.
+If you get lucky, you’ll see how the northern lights glimmer on the horizon right before your eyes at any time of the day.
+You don’t have to go to Norway, Iceland, or Alaska to witness northern lights in all their glory.

 - Check the Aurora Forecast.